sm-dstoll/entry-point-routing-watson/README.md

-# Entry point routing for Watson Assistant
+# Entry point routing for Custom UI

 Using Soul Machines custom UI framework, it is possible to programmatically update the initial message sent by the Digital Person based on a query string on the URL.
 The files contained in this repo originally appear in the `src/routes` directory of the custom UI template.